Rizal High School: Pasig Secondary School

-Change of Name
+Change of name

 The name of Pasig Secondary School was changed to Rizal High School when a first year class of eleven pupils was organized and when the province was already putting up the greater bulk of the financial support for the school.
 The change to the present name Rizal High School was made in 1914 when the new building was completed and occupied by the school.

 For many years since its establishment in 1902, the intermediate classes were under the supervision and administration of the secondary school principal.
 These classes were considered a preparatory department of the secondary school.
-The gradual change in administration started with the school year 1902–1921.
+The gradual change in administration started with the school year 1920–1921.
 The complete separation of the intermediate classes as a preparatory department to the high school took effect in 1924.

 The first graduating class was in 1918.
 Of the 30 fourth year students for the month of March, 27 qualified for graduation.
 Two of the graduates who later distinguished themselves in their chosen professions were U.P.
 Professor Cecilio Lopez and Dr. Elpidio Alcantara.

 The first principal of the Pasig Secondary School was Steward Laughlin who also served as one of its earliest teachers.
-The first Filipino principal was Marcelino Bautista who served during the school year 1929–1930, followed by Ricardo Castro in 1930–1935, Aquilino Carino in 1935-1935, Eufrocino Malonzo in 1936–1939.
-The years preceding the Second World War saw Eliseo Tayao as principal of the Rizal High School (1939–41).
+The first Filipino principal was Marcelino Bautista who served during the school year 1929–1930, followed by Ricardo Castro in 1930–1935, Aquilino Carino in 1935–1936, Eufrocino Malonzo in 1936–1939.
+The years preceding the Second World War saw Eliseo Tayao as principal of the Rizal High School (1939–1941).
 The school was closed for sometime and was reopened with Cesario Bandong.

 Classes after Liberation

 The carpet-bombing employed by the American Liberation Forces destroyed the high school building and grounds.
 Classes therefore were reorganized in 1945 at the Pasig Elementary School by Paterno Santiago (later to become principal of Morong High School).
 He took charge of the administration of the Rizal High School for about a month when he gave way to Cesario Bandong who served as principal until 1950.
-The reconstruction of the Rizal High School was started on February 4, 1948, out of the War Damage Fund in the amount of P101,445.49 during the incumbency of Governor Sixto Antonio.
+The reconstruction of the Rizal High School was started on February 4, 1948, out of the War Damage Fund in the amount of PHP101,445.49 during the incumbency of Governor Doctor Sixto Antonio.
 The reconstruction was completed on August 15, 1949.